maximilien/musings/blogs/ai/1/draft.md

 **Testing is non-negotiable.** Agents make changes fast—tests catch mistakes and regressions.
 Automate testing early in the project.
 Let the agent run tests after changes.
 Use agents to create tests too!
 This is the single most important discipline for AI-assisted development.

 **Context management matters.** I've developed personal conventions: NEXT_STEPS.md, TODOs.md, CHANGELOG.md files that persist context across sessions.
-A docs/planning/ directory for the agent to reference and create detail plans of features.
+A docs/planning/ directory for the agent to reference and create detailed plans of features.
 Explicit handoff notes when context is getting long.
 These feel manual, but they dramatically improve agent performance.

+**Planning before coding pays off.** All agents seem to work better if you plan better and divide work into features you can execute step by step.
+The agent can help create the plan—so that's become my modus operandi.
+Describe the goal, have the agent break it down, then execute incrementally.

 **Review discipline is essential.** Speed is addictive.
 Build review into your workflow deliberately.
 Trust but verify.
 The 30% code acceptance rate for GitHub Copilot suggestions isn't a bug—it's appropriate skepticism.

 **Multiple tools in parallel is normal.** 59% of developers now run three or more AI coding tools simultaneously.
 This isn't indecision—it's pragmatism.
 Different tools excel at different tasks.
-I often use different tools or models to write tests vs code or to plan before writing code.
+I often use different tools or models to write tests vs code, or to plan before writing code.
+While one agent is generating code, I might use another Claude Code instance or Cursor or TRAE to test and plan—then feed results back to fix or implement new features.

 ## Looking Forward

 The space is evolving fast.
 Here's where I see it heading:

 **Near-term:** Context management will improve dramatically.
 Hybrid approaches combining IDE and CLI will become common.
 Better integration with the full development lifecycle—not just coding, but testing, deployment, and monitoring.
+And built-in browsers will become standard (TRAE is ahead here).

 **Medium-term:** The multi-agent future is coming.
 You'll describe goals and let agents manage other agents.
 Orchestration becomes the key skill.
 Human developers become architects and reviewers rather than primary code writers.